 - 1 tsp cumin

-- 1 cup of medium hot red chile sauce (more or less according to taste,
+- 1 to 2 cups of red chile sauce (more or less according to taste,

 see Variations and Notes below about sauce we use)